Nathisha123/SBI_Formik/README.md

 9. Write a conditional rendered div element to notify the error using formik error handlers.
 10. Check all the error handlers in form and subit once everything is good.
 11. while editing set  enableReinitialize:true to reinitalise form

+!!!!Check the error at retrieving the API url